Transverse momentum dependent distribution functions in the threshold limit: Factorization and resummation formalism

-where we can choose $ \zeta _{i} =\mu _{b}^{2} =b_{0}^{2} /b_T^{2}$ and $ \zeta _{f}$ will be determined from RG consistency \cite{Collins:2011zzd,Ebert:2019okf}.
-To obtain its value, we first write down RG equations for the hard function, collinear-soft function and collinear PDFs
+where we can choose $ \zeta_{N,i} =\mu _{b}^{2} =b_{0}^{2} /b_T^{2}$ and $ \zeta _{N,f}$ will be determined from RG consistency \cite{Collins:2011zzd,Ebert:2019okf}.
+To obtain its value, we first write down RG equations for the hard function, collinear-soft function and threshold PDFs

 and the corresponding anomalous dimensions are